-Join us for the 30th (yes, 30th!) annual Shepherd Elementary Jazz Night on Friday, March 1st!
+Join us for the 31st annual Shepherd Elementary Jazz Night on Friday, February 28th!

 Do you know that the U.S. Congress passed a law (House Resolution-57 aka HR-57) in 1987 that recognizes “jazz as a rare and valuable national treasure”?!
 It has been said that Jazz is “America’s greatest gift to the world!”